willierhart/super-mario-dqn/README.md

 - **Best Run Recording**: In addition to the full run video, the script also tracks the episode with the highest total reward.
 The best episode is recorded separately and saved as `mario_best_run_<reward>.mp4` in the same run folder (where `<reward>` is the achieved reward, formatted to two decimal places).
 This allows you to quickly identify and replay the best performance.
 - **Graceful shutdown**: Whether the training stops normally or via **Ctrl + C**, the environment and video file are closed correctly, leaving you with a playable recording.
 - **Checkpointing & Resuming**: Save and load model checkpoints (network weights, optimizer state, training counters, replay memory, etc.) to resume training.
-  - A checkpoint is automatically saved every 5 episodes as `checkpoint.pth`.
+  - A checkpoint is automatically saved every 50 episodes as `checkpoint.pth`.
-  - When exiting (even via a KeyboardInterrupt), a final checkpoint is saved as `checkpoint_final.pth`.
+  - Upon termination (even via a KeyboardInterrupt), a final checkpoint is saved as `checkpoint_final.pth`.
+  - **Important:** Due to the extensive replay memory and saved states, checkpoint files can grow to approximately **3.5GB** in size, each!
 - **Automatic Device Selection**: The script automatically checks for Apple Metal (MPS) on macOS, NVIDIA GPU (CUDA), or falls back to CPU—whichever is available.
-- **Multiprocessing Compatibility**: To avoid issues with process creation (especially on macOS), the script uses `multiprocessing.set_start_method("spawn", force=True)`.
 - **Logging**: Episode results (including total rewards and timestamps) are logged to a `log.txt` file in the same run folder where the video is saved.
 - **Custom Reward Shaping**: The reward function has been tailored to guide the training process:
   - **Forward Progress**: If Mario's current `x_pos` is greater than in the previous step, a bonus of +1 is added.